Richard F. Lyon

-Richard "Dick" Francis Lyon (born 1952) is an American inventor, scientist, and engineer.
+Richard Francis Lyon (born 1952) is an American inventor, scientist, and engineer.
 He is one of the two people who independently invented the first optical mouse devices in 1980.
-He has worked in many aspects of signal processing and was a co-founder of Foveon, Inc., a digital camera and image sensor company.
+He has worked in signal processing and was a co-founder of Foveon, Inc., a digital camera and image sensor company.

 Early life and education

 Lyon grew up in El Paso, Texas, as the third of nine children.
 His father, an engineer for the El Paso Electric Company, brought home an early Fortran programming manual to encourage his family's members to explore their interests in electronics.

 Lyon attended Caltech to earn a bachelor's degree in electrical engineering, graduating in 1974.
 While at Caltech, Lyon worked with Carver Mead and John Pierce.
 He took a summer internship at Bell Labs, where he developed digital signal processing hardware for audio applications.
 He then enrolled in the graduate program at Stanford University intending to earn a PhD, but left with a master's degree in 1975 to work in Silicon Valley.